 Core Architecture Regulatory Mapping

-A production entity registry schema separates concerns across four primary domains: core entity identity, jurisdictional compliance mapping, ownership/beneficial control, and filing artifact storage.
-The following DDL establishes a hardened PostgreSQL foundation optimized for compliance automation, incorporating cryptographic hashing, append-only constraints, and explicit RLS policies.
+The schema separates concerns across four domains: core entity identity, jurisdictional compliance mapping, ownership / beneficial control, and an immutable audit trail.
+The DDL below establishes a hardened PostgreSQL foundation with cryptographic hashing, append-only constraints, and explicit RLS policies.
+The entity-identity table normalizes against the same classification model defined in Entity Taxonomy & Classification, and the compliance-profile table carries the deadline fields consumed by the State Filing Deadline Calendars.

 CREATE EXTENSION IF NOT EXISTS "pgcrypto";